 The Company leases office space under a single operating lease.
-Total rental expense for the operating lease in the accompanying condensed consolidated statements of operations and comprehensive loss was \$47,000 and \$49,000 for the three months ended March 31, 2020 and 2019, respectively.
+Total rental expense for the operating lease in the accompanying condensed consolidated statements of operations and comprehensive loss was \$50,000 and \$47,000 for the three months ended September 30, 2020 and 2019, and \$143,000 and \$142,000 for the nine months ended September 30, 2020 and 2019, respectively.

-The Company has an operating lease for 5,197 of office space in Irvine, California, that expires on September 30, 2021, as amended.
+The Company has an operating lease for 5,197 square feet of office space in Irvine, California, that expires on September 30, 2021, as amended.
+Additionally, the Company has operating leases for four serviced office spaces in Burlington, Massachusetts that expire on June 30, 2021.
+The Burlington, Massachusetts office leases are considered short-term leases and are not recorded on the condensed consolidated balance sheet.

 The Company determines if a contract contains a lease at inception.
-Our office lease has a remaining term of 1.5 years and does not include options to extend the lease for additional periods.
+Our office leases have a remaining term ranging from nine months to one year and do not include options to extend the leases for additional periods.